jonromero/jonio_website/content/productivity/things-i-dont-do.md

 Image: do.jpg
 Date: 2026-01-01 11:32

-## All the things I am not doing anymore

 2026 is here and I have so many epic projects in the pipeline.
 This is the list I have created in Obsidian of things that I stopped doing in 2025 and going to expand in 2026.